Tag: skin barrier tips

 Now here’s what I actually do:

 In the morning, I rinse my face with lukewarm water.
 That’s it.
 If I feel like I need a little extra, I use a gentle or hydrating cleanser: something that cleanses without destroying.
 This removes surface-level bacteria and any buildup from sleeping without stripping my skin.
 As someone who has acne-prone skin, you may be thinking, “I need to wash my face with a cleanser specific for acne, which has active acne-fighting ingredients.”
 I totally understand the hesitation; however, I found that doubling up on harsher cleansers only did more harm than good and damaged my skin barrier.
-I strongly suggest using a good acne cleanser once a day at nightime for a deep cleanse to really get into your pores and remove the day’s buildup, bacteria, and sebum, and to keep the mornings light.

 Once I implemented this change, my skin responded within a couple of days, and the oil production lessened.
 I stopped needing blotting sheets.
 And most importantly, I stopped getting constant breakouts.